 As before, we still liked the fit of the restaurant, and we always enjoy the mix of american classics that are played over the sound system.
 The staff were super friendly too.
 My only issue would be that it seemed like they had the air con cranked up too high, as the restaurant was a little chilly and we both found our food went cold very quickly.

-Coast to Coast offer great deals through their app though, so I’d definitely be willing to give their main menu another, and I’ve good things about their breakfasts!
+Coast to Coast offer great deals through their app though, so I’d definitely be willing to give their main menu another go, and I’ve heard good things about their breakfasts!

 We paid in full ourselves, using a standard voucher from the app, available for all who sign up.
 All opinions are honest and my own.
 Coast to Coast didn’t know I was a blogger.